CodoWIzard/vrcafe-challenge/README.md

 - **Drag & Drop** - Drag + touch events for mobile
 - **Component Architecture** - clean code and reusable friendly

+## What part makes me the happiest?

+**Making my own custom hook**
+I haven't been making custom hooks or hooks in general much, so figuring this out feels like an extra step towards getting to know React better.
+It looks a little weird in my opnion, but I'm happy to say that this figures out most of the logic for my categories and tasks.
+What you see underneath here is basically TypeScript.. typescripting.
+Many types that check each other to either add, update or delete a category or task.
+As well as a toggle for finishing a task.

 ![Alt text](opdracht/public/code.png)